GENESIS 4

 PRAYER: Father, thank you for sending your Son, the righteous one, to suffer once for sins and bring us to you.
 Lord Jesus, thank you that you took our wickedness and gave us your righteousness.
 Holy Spirit, help us live from our identity as children of God.
 Let the family resemblance of Christ show in us.
 Guard us from rivalry and rage, and shape us to love one another with the love we have received.
 Amen.

-Review: The Freedom That Fights Back
+4. The Freedom that Fights Back

 GENESIS 4:1-9